sohumh/sohumh.github.io/_projects/paths.md

 ---
 layout: page
-title: Marriage paths
+title: Snaking Paths
 description: Match the people by forming words
 img: assets/img/paths.png
 importance: 1
-category: word puzzles
+category: puzzles
 ---

 Fill in the empty letters such that words read horizontally